cncf/techdocs/analyses/0012-TUF/analysis.md

 ### Summary of Issues

 - The documentation does not contain information tailored to contributors.
-- Information about TUF communication channels is not visible in the docs repo.
+- Information about TUF communication channels is not visible in the website repo.
 But the information is available on the website.
 - The documentation does not contain information about other project repos and their links.
 Making it harder for contributors to find them.
 - The documentation repo issues do not appear to be maintained.
 There are old